Analysis of autocorrelation times in Neural Markov Chain Monte Carlo simulations: Reduction of autocorrelation time

-by discussing four observables: free energy $\hat F_q$, acceptance ratio in NMCMC, $\hat ESS$ and $\tI$.
+The group $S$ has rank $16L^2 \equiv I$.
+In the following we choose two symmetries: the translational symmetry in the $y$ direction and the $Z_2$ symmetry and discuss the impact of their imposition during training through Eq.\eqref{symmetrization_def}.

+Since the symmetries ${Z_2}$ and ${T_y}$ are independent they can be imposed separately or simultaneously.
+We show their effects in Fig.~\ref{symm_fig_16x16} for $\beta=0.6$ and $\beta=0.3$ by discussing the free energy $\hat F_q$ (for similar plots with the acceptance ratio in NMCMC, $\widehat{ESS}$ and $\tI$ see Figs.~\ref{symm_fig_16x16_app} and \ref{symm_beta03_fig_16x16_app} in the Appendix).
 Each figure contains five sets of data: results from the NMCMC simulation without the imposition of any of the system symmetries, NMCMC simulation with the $Z_2$ symmetry alone, NMCMC simulation with the $T_y$ symmetry alone, NMCMC simulation with both $Z_2$ and $T_y$ symmetries imposed simultaneously and finally a data set obtained from a NMCMC simulation where the heathbath updates were incorporated on a chessboard lattice.
 The details of the latter are described in the next subsection.
 Figures showing the free energy contain additionally a green line at the exact value.
-All plots show the evolution of the four observables as a function of the training period, so we expect convergence of the different data sets at the right edges of the figures.
+Plots show the evolution of the observable as a function of the training period, so we expect convergence of the different data sets at the right edges of the figures.

-Fig.~\ref{symm_fig_16x16} shows the results obtained at $\beta=0.6$ when the system is expected to be in the ordered phase.
+The left panel of Fig.~\ref{symm_fig_16x16} shows the results obtained at $\beta=0.6$ when the system is expected to be in the ordered phase.
 From the first plot one readily concludes that the imposition of $Z_2$ symmetry is crucial.
 Data sets corresponding to simulation without this symmetry converge very slowly or do not converge at all towards the exact value of the free energy.
-Only when we include the $Z_2$ symmetry the algorithm is able to reproduce the expected value which is clearly visible on the zoomed plot.
-Other observables exhibit a similar behaviour: acceptance rate is of the order of 40\% without the imposition of $Z_2$ symmetry, but once it is included it jumps above 90\%.
+Only when we include the $Z_2$ symmetry the algorithm is able to reproduce the expected value (data not visible on the plot are out of the scale).